Home Inspector Blog

 In addition, in Nova Scotia, you can always consult the Registry of Joint Stock Companies.
 All information about businesses registered in the province is public data including information on our corporate structure.
 This does not guarantee a good home inspection company by any means but can show you if the legal requirements for operating a business in Nova Scotia are being followed.

 It is important to know that while I am committed to growing Inside Edge and we (and this blog) won’t be going anywhere, the home inspection industry is highly cyclical, with companies always coming and going due to fluctuating market conditions (and not necessarily failing because they are bad home inspectors).
 This is not a typical career, where a student goes from High School directly to a Home Inspection program and it is important to remember that there are many paths to success in this field.
-Personally, I wish I was directed to this industry many years before I learned about home inspections but I am glad to be an increasingly popular choice for a home inspector in Nova Scotia.
+Personally, I wish I was directed to this industry many years before I learned about it but I am glad to be an increasingly popular choice for a home inspector in Nova Scotia.